Chances are, you’re reading this article for one of two reasons.

 Ultimately, this program teaches you to play in an improvisational way (a sophisticated version of “winging it”).
 It does not teach you to tackle pure sight-reading (like playing Bach or Beethoven).
 But if improvising is your goal and you are a visual and audible learner, then Piano for All may prove significantly more helpful than reading a printed book on music theory.

 For a more comprehensive approach which focuses on traditional piano playing, I recommend the reputable online platform Zebra Keys.

-This resource offers an extensive array of step-by-step pre-recorded video “lessons” with a human instructor sitting at a keyboard.
+This free resource offers an extensive array of step-by-step pre-recorded video “lessons” with a human instructor sitting at a keyboard.
 Some videos also include helpful, graphical visuals for how to play chords, scales and specific songs.

-In addition to these videos, you will also benefit from a variety of other tools and resources, such as downloadable sheet music, a “note trainer,” “interval ear trainer,” informative articles, and more.
+In addition to these videos, you will benefit from a variety of other tools and resources, such as downloadable sheet music, a “note trainer,” “interval ear trainer,” informative articles, and more.
 Best of all, it’s all free!

 But if you’re using a digital keyboard anyway, you’re an audible and visual learner, and you have a strong determination to succeed, this resource may outshine the standard printed curriculum approach at no financial cost to you.

 A paid and newly-developed alternative to this approach is Hoffman Academy, offering a plethora of resource, including personalized daily practice instructions and fun interactive games.
 You should take a peak!

 On one hand, learning the piano through standardized online courses requires a measure of DIY determination because this approach fails to offer the accountability and personalized input that an in-studio instructor provides.